 - Semantic Roles - Parse sentences into subject, action, and object form and view additional semantic information such as keywords, entities, sentiment, and verb normalization.

 In the future, NLP will harness and understand unstructured data.
 You’ll be able to conversationally ask a digital assistant a question and receive a human-like response.
 The machine will also learn how you like it displayed and will organize the data accordingly.
-Furthermore, you’ll be able to have natural conversations with the assistant, compared to just speaking single on-at-a-time commands.
+Furthermore, you’ll be able to have natural conversations with the assistant, compared to just speaking single, one-at-a-time commands.

 Are you looking into Machine Learning and NLP, or have you already started implementing such systems into your business?
 We’d love to learn more about how you are using these technologies.
-Let me know your thoughts on how to use this technology to make your projects more proficient and accurate.
+Let us know your thoughts on how you use this technology to make your projects more proficient and accurate.

 Here are other resources on BERT:

 - A deep dive into BERT: How BERT launched a rocket into natural language understanding